mitchellsgroi/Battery_Monitor/README.md

 I have created this little Arduino based device to measure the amp-hours that have flowed in and out of the battery to give a more accurate representation of the SoC and hopefully help keep the battery from being overly discharged.

 A fairly unique feature of this project is that there is no usage of a shunt to measure current.
 This is instead achieved by a current sensing coil via hall effect.
 Therefore installation of the device requires very little modification to existing battery systems.

+There is also a demo website included in this repo that gives a basic representation of the monitor in use.

 ## Notes